Xi challenges US global leadership, warns against decoupling | ExBulletin

 A key focus has been placed on any new Beijing climate target, following pledges from the United States and China to work together to tackle climate change after a visit by U.S. climate envoy John Kerry to Shanghai last week .

 Xi did not provide new targets on his willingness to reduce China’s carbon emissions or tackle global climate change.
-His speech included multiple mentions of the words “green” or “sustainability”, but offered no new promises or suggestions for the path to carbon neutrality.
+His speech had several mentions of the words green or sustainability, but offered no new commitments or suggestions for the path to carbon neutrality.

 US President Joe Biden will host a virtual climate conference Thursday and Friday with world leaders.
 Xi will attend the event, Dow Jones reported.